marosvolgyiz/RepoSync/README.md

 	* SN Task Management Executor Application (In the future, not yet)
 	* WPF desktop application  (In the future, not yet)
 ### RepoSync Library
-This is a framework which able to Sync SenseNet Contents between SenseNet ECM to Other systems.
+This is a framework which able to Sync sensenet Contents between sensenet ECM to Other systems.
 Contains an interface definition for Provider implementations.
 It's a modular framework, the users can develop own providers to reach their goals and beat their enemies and gain world domination for fun.

 Fulfill the following requirements:
 * Use provider models ( IReposyncProvider)